kipters/pokespeare/README.md

 The only differences between them is that OpenAPI docs are only generated in `Development` and developer-friendly error messages are given in responses, including stack traces.

+### Feature Flags

+By default the application returns the first description in the list for any given species, but a feature flag exists to change this behavior into returning a random description among the ones for that species.
+Its activation filter can be changed from Configuration.
+It's currently set to enabled for 50% of requests.